dovileer/dovele/README.md

 I'm an aspiring data analyst and for the last year I have been learning the nitty-gritty of data analysis using Python and SQL.
 Currently trying to find a company with strong data culture. 🌱

 I have domain knowledge in psychology, cognitive science, neuroscience and analytical philosophy.
-I am passionate about mental health, physical well-being, continuous learning and increasing digital literacy in my community.
+I am passionate about continuous learning and increasing digital literacy in my community.

 Areas of interest - NLP, cybersecurity, healthcare, storytelling with data, data visualization.